Kenny-Hui/xledit/README.md

 - Modern Web Browsers - Achieves reasonable performance & resource usage all without me worrying about optimizations (yet).

 ## License
-This project is licensed under the AGPL v3
+This project is licensed under the MIT License.